tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 the analysis and/or interpretation of TESS data.
 The proposed TESS Guest Investigation must clearly enhance the science return of the TESS mission.
 The proposal may include limited theoretical components, software development and/or data simulation that strengthens the proposal.
 At least 70% of the work effort should be focused on exploiting TESS data products, except in the case of ground-based observing focused proposals.

 Proposals that are focused on ground-based observing programs must have a clear science driver and describe how the ground-based component is both feasible and required for analysis and/or interpretation of TESS data.
 Proposals must clearly describe the plans to make any new software or supporting data publicly available.
-Software developed with TESS GI funds must add value to the TESS science community, be free and open source.
 Proposals must clearly describe the plans to make any new software, higher level data products and/or supporting data publicly available.
 Software developed with TESS GI funds must add value to the TESS science community, be free, and open source.
 Ground-based data collected with TESS GI funding support must be made publicly available in a timely fashion at either the NASA Exoplanet Science Institute (NExScI) [ExoFOP service](https://exofop.ipac.caltech.edu) or as a [MAST High-Level Science Product](http://archive.stsci.edu/hlsp/).
 Other data products created with TESS GI funding support should be archived as a MAST High-Level Science Product (http://archive.stsci.edu/hlsp/).

 ### Evaluation criteria